Computational-Psychiatry/SDS/README.md

 ## Assembler

-Assembler converts a source folder to the raw directory format.
-There are two main steps involved:
+<p>Assembler converts a source folder to the raw directory format.<br>
+There are two main steps involved:</p>

-a) Converting the source folder to a csv format.
+* Converting the source folder to a csv format.
 This CSV contains all the details of the source folder.
-b) Generating the raw folder structure from the Complied csv.
+* Generating the raw folder structure from the Complied csv.

-A sample source directory is provided in sample_test_dataset.
+* A sample source directory is provided in sample_test_dataset.
-The sample outputs for complied csv and raw folder structure is provided in sample_outputs directory.
+* The sample outputs for complied csv and raw folder structure is provided in sample_outputs directory.

 ### Assembler as library